Elementary Education (BS) Degree Program

 Become a Florida Teacher with a Bachelor’s Degree in Elementary Education

-Polk State’s Bachelor of Science in Elementary Education Program is a 60-hour, state-approved teacher preparation program that builds on an Associate in Arts degree.
+Polk State’s Bachelor of Science in Elementary Education Program is a 60-hour, Florida state-approved teacher preparation program that builds on an Associate in Arts degree.
 Graduates of the Bachelor of Science in Elementary Education Program will be eligible for Florida Professional Teacher Certification with Elementary Education (kindergarten-sixth grade)/ESOL Endorsement/Reading Endorsement.
 To become a teacher in Elementary Education, prospective students must take the following actions:

 Step One: Submit an Admissions Application